Chagford at night

 Don’t get me wrong, I would recommend a stay at the Three Crowns – it is good.
 However, a word to the management: if you are going to provide a Nespresso machine (major bonus), 1. make sure it works and 2. provide real Nespresso pods so you have a clue what you are drinking.
 I had both the blue coffee and the yellow coffee but neither was much cop.
 And yes, I am fussy about coffee.

 It was very pleasant to sit in a pub for over an hour with my good friend Keith and not worry about starting towards the door every time I heard a diesel that sounded a bit like a bus.
-A truly great and enjoyable evening and, after a late (and unexpectedly light) dinner, I was sober enough to fish out my Sony camera and take a few snaps, which you can see at the top of the page.
-It was, of course, night-time and – in case you were wondering – I was going for a ‘Dartmoor’ grey-granite look but with a welcoming warmth in the windows and doorways.
+A truly great and enjoyable evening and, after a late (and unexpectedly light) dinner, I was sober enough to fish out my Sony camera and take a few snaps, which you can see below.
+It was, of course, night-time and – in case you were wondering – I was going for a ‘Dartmoor’ grey-granite look (although render is more common in these particular images) but with a welcoming warmth in the windows and doorways.

 Comments